johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 ### Internal Turnover

-Internal turnover is primarily attributable to chaotic internal struggles, muddy product vision, or even too much external turnover.
+Internal turnover is primarily attributable to chaotic internal struggles, muddy product vision, or even, too much external turnover.
 Both internal and external turnover turnover are related and reinforcing.
 Teams are broken apart and moved around frequently, as management tries to solve a list of real or imagined problems.
-This movement, makes it difficult for teams to reach peak performance.
+This movement of individuals, makes it difficult for teams to reach peak performance.

 Team forming, and cohesion take a lot of time and effort.
 [Bruck Tuckman](https://en.wikipedia.org/wiki/Bruce_Tuckman) was a famous psychologist who studied and wrote extensively about group dynamics.
 His most notable work, known as [Tuckman's stages of group development](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development), identified four key stages of group development that teams typically go through in order to become productive.
 The following graphic provides some context around the process.

-Note: you can't skip stages, you must progress linearly.
-This means that teams that are constantly changing are constantly being "reset".
+<b>Note: you can't skip stages, you must progress linearly.
+This means that teams that are constantly changing are constantly being "reset".</b>

 ![GroupDynamics]({{ site.url }}/assets/diagrams/TCTC-Forming-Storming.png)

 In Ray Dalio's book [Principles](https://www.amazon.com/Principles-Life-Work-Ray-Dalio/dp/1501124021) he outlines how important it is for teams to get in sync.
 His core principle, states that everyone doesn't have to agree with one another, but that everyone does need to understand what's happening and be able to argue for or against it and eventually fall in line when a decision is made.
-The relevance of this insight is that if teams are continually changing it can be next to impossible to get in sync and can thus be impossible to produce anything of lasting value, because teams spend all of their time re-litigating things that have already been decided.
+The relevance of this insight is that if teams are continually changing they can't get in sync, which leads to teams spend all of their time re-litigating things that have already been decided.

-Both Tuckman and Dalio speak to the idea, that if teams are constantly changing, they can never reach the performance stage and will be doomed to failure.
+Both Tuckman and Dalio speak to the idea, that if teams are constantly changing, they can never reach the performance stage and will be doomed to sub-par performance.
 To make matters worse, a common "remedy" managers often try to apply to improve teams that have not reached the performance stage, is to try and add more humans, either from within the company, or as new hires.
 The result is illustrated in the following diagram.

 ![GroupDynamicsProcess]({{site.url}}/assets/diagrams/teamturnover-color.png)

 As you can see, the addition of new team members over time could have the result of keeping the team locked in a constant state of <b>forming</b>.
 When teams are stuck in the earlier stages of development, they are unable to function on their own, and will require much more direction.
-If managers are unable to move on to other teams, the organization may fail to scale properly, as teams will always need a dedicated hands on manager.
+If managers are unable to move on to other teams, the organization may fail to scale properly.
+Teams that never reach the performance stage, will always need a dedicated hands on manager.
 Ideally, managers would be able to manage multiple teams, but may be unable too if teams can't progress to the performing stage.

-Adding more people to a team that hasn't reached the performance stage yet, my also result in something known as [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month).
+Adding more people to a team that hasn't reached the performance stage yet, reenforces a concept known as [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month).
 The Mythical Man Month states that; adding another person to an already late project will just make it later.

-The notion that you can just add another person and the project will be completed on time, is a hold out from the industrial age.
+The notion that managers can add another person and the project will be completed on time, is a hold out from the industrial age.
 In the industrial age, adding another worker to a factory production floor would increase output and help fulfill an order that was running late.
 In the knowledge economy, this is no longer true, since communication is at the center of all valuable work being done by the team.
-Ultimately, when managers add another person, they increase the communication complexity and thus slow the overall team down, preventing the team from reaching the performance stage, and completing the project.
+Ultimately, when managers add another person, they increase the communication complexity, reset the team dynamic, and thus, slow the overall team production schedule.

 My own take on this subject, is that, years of evolution has conditioned humans to view outsiders as inherently less trustworthy than insiders.
 Groups that are frequently having to assimilate new members, have to spend enormous amounts of time building trust, which can slow down the workflow and ultimately lead to even the top performers becoming frustrated.
 This frustration will likely lead to top individuals leaving the company, which has widely been documented as an high [expense for companies.](https://www.peoplekeep.com/blog/bid/312123/employee-retention-the-real-cost-of-losing-an-employee).